Food premises such as hotels, restaurants, take-away shops, stalls and food caravans must comply with food safety standards.

 By providing good access to people with a disability, whether they are patrons or staff, you are also increasing access for a wide range of other people including mothers with prams, older people and delivery people with trolleys.
 With 19% of the population having a disability of some kind, it makes good business sense to provide access for everyone.

 Step 2: On-Site Inspection

 Contact us to arrange an onsite meeting with a Health Officer to discuss your proposed food premises.

 Step 3: Premises Specifications and Plans Approval

-To assist you with the layout of your food premises please refer to the Starting a New Food Business Guide for detail on food premises specifications and standards.
-For a copy of other guidelines on operating a Food Business from Home or Mobile Food Premises, please contact the Health Protection Unit on (03) 8470 8658.
+To assist you with the layout of your food premises please refer to the relevant food guidelines for detail on food premises specifications and standards:

 Draw a plan of your proposal on A4 or A3 size paper, showing the following items: